geckods/chessswissprediction/README.md

 3. **Low simulation count**: Increase `--simulations` for better accuracy

 ### File Requirements
-- CSV files must be in the same directory
+- CSV files must be in the `data/` directory
-- Files should be named consistently (e.g., "Chess Data - Round X.csv")
+- Files should be named consistently (e.g., "data/Chess Data - Round X.csv")
 - All rounds must have the same player set

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ **Free to use** - Personal, educational, or commercial
+- ✅ **Free to modify** - Change the code however you want
+- ✅ **Free to distribute** - Share with others
+- ✅ **Attribution required** - Include the license notice
+- ✅ **No warranty** - Use at your own risk

+### Tournament Data:
-This project is for educational and research purposes.
-Please respect tournament data usage policies.
+Please respect tournament data usage policies when using the included CSV files.

 ## Contributing